pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1204 DevSecOps

+Today I was learned about what is DevSecOps and how they can be applied into the development lifecycle.
+I was not know that this methodology is for example different from DevOps, we'll have some equals things but they have very different goals.

 ##### Day 1203 Finish the Book

 Today I finish reading the Java Concurrency in Practice book, this book is the hardest book that I read really is a big headache.
 The concurrency is a hard topic but is a pleasure having big headaches because I am learning new things.